Your plan is to write a blog post.

 In content writing, you need to define who you’re writing to and be specific in your description.

 It helps you understand them and write in a way that shows you can help them.

 This is an important step, except you’re writing a personal story.

 It’s an exercise you must perform in SEO content writing.

 You should know what people really want to read.

 You do that by browsing what they’re already reading or what’s ranking in search engines.
 This step is called understanding search intent in SEO writing.
-(It is the reason someone searches for a term using a search engine).
+(It is why someone searches for a term.)

 With that understanding, you can write a better blog post than what already exists.
 Find the weakness of what has been written, and let it inspire you to be different.